 He stands out as living proof.
 This modern renaissance man has helped just as many people from the stage as he has from an office.
 Moreover, the results mirror each other in the most wonderful way possible.
 “When I write a song and what I do in a therapy session are really the same thing,” he comments.
 “In both situations, I let go of the known and dive into the unknown to discover something deeper, enlightening, and even numinous.
 Rational answers seldom solve our crazy problems; we need tools that bypass what we already know to connect us with something that can really transform us.
 This is why we need music and a kind of therapy that views problems not as pathologies, but as personal growth processes trying to happen.
 Therapy is music, and music is therapy.”

-Check out his new music video directed by filmmaker and auteur Laban Pheidias.
+Check out his new music video, Gusto God, directed by filmmaker and auteur Laban Pheidias.